I have a dear friend that I met a few decades ago.

 My friend informed me that the church has decided to accept the money.

 My comment was, of course they are going to accept the money and of course the fundamentalists are still blocked from fellowship in the church.
 Who is going to refuse their money?
-They are welcome to send it to me!
+By the way, they are certainly welcome to send it to me!

 During the course of the conversation the topic changed and my friend began ranting once again about the importance of the true name of God and how all of secular Christianity are rejected by God for using the corrupted name of Jesus Christ.